nolan-ayer/streamline-motors-concept/README.md

 ~

 This project is made in NextJS with Typescript and 3rd party imports are being used.
 For more technical information, check package.json.

+~

+DEVELOPER TODOS:

+progress development of json database

+include react-hook-form

+restore scrolling image banner

+create inventory list

+create individual inventory list item pages with dynamic url

+create modal that informs the user that this site is NOT the official streamlinemotors page

+add about, contact, and financing pages

+enable CRUD functionality with dealer login

+AWS iAM

+deployment